 Partnership Buyout and Dispute Valuation Services

-Whether you are counsel on one side of a business dispute or an owner facing a forced buyout, the valuation only helps if the records, governing documents, and financial adjustments are handled clearly from the start.
+Whether you are an owner facing a forced buyout, a partner defending an interest, or counsel advising either side, the valuation only helps if the records, governing documents, and financial adjustments are handled clearly from the start.

 Business valuations in partnership buyout and dispute contexts differ materially from transactional appraisals.
 The governing documents control what standard of value applies.
 The valuation date is frequently contested.
 Normalization adjustments — especially owner compensation — are often the battleground.
 And the quality of the underlying financial records determines how far any expert can go.